jmuheim/base/README.md

 ## Deploying

-- Run `rake DEADWEIGHT=true` to make sure no unncecessary CSS selectors exist.
+- Run `rake HEADHUNTER=true` to make sure all HTML and CSS is valid.

 ### Travis CI